Blosc/python-blosc2/README.rst

 =======

 The software is licenses under a 3-Clause BSD license.
-A copy of the python-blosc2 license can be found in `LICENSE <https://github.com/Blosc/python-blosc2/tree/main/LICENSE>`_.
+A copy of the python-blosc2 license can be found in `LICENSE.txt <https://github.com/Blosc/python-blosc2/tree/main/LICENSE.txt>`_.

 Mailing list
 ============